Cathy Moriarty: 1990s

+2000s

 Following Analyze That, Moriarty took a break from acting to raise her children.
 In 2010, she returned to the big screen to play a bookie who sends two thugs to kill the main characters (Jennifer Aniston and Gerard Butler) in the romantic-action-comedy film The Bounty Hunter.
 On July 18, 2010, the Long Island International Film Expo honored the actress with its Long Island Creative Achievement Award.
 Shortly afterwards, she guest-starred as Annalisa Gentili on Law & Order: Criminal Intent.

+2010–present

-The next year, Moriarty appeared as a nurse in the film 1320.
-In 2013 she played Armand Assante's wife in Once Upon a Time in Brooklyn and a sarcastic waitress in a black comedy, The Double opposite Jesse Eisenberg and Mia Wasikowska.
+In 2013, she played Armand Assante's wife in Once Upon a Time in Brooklyn and a sarcastic waitress in the black comedy, The Double opposite Jesse Eisenberg and Mia Wasikowska.
 She returned to Law & Order: Special Victims Unit as Lieutenant Toni Howard for two episodes: season 14's "Poisoned Motive" and season 15's "Amaro's One-Eighty".

 Moriarty made an appearance as Michael Pitt's bitter, estranged mother in the crime drama Rob the Mob.
-The same year she appeared as the co-owner of a house who shares a dark secret in Deborah Twiss's psychological thriller A Cry from Within (Sebastien) and the title character in Ante Novakovic's short film, Tammy, about a mother-son relationship which evolves over the course of a Sunday visit.
+The same year she appeared as the co-owner of a house who shares a dark secret in Deborah Twiss's psychological thriller A Cry from Within and the title character in Ante Novakovic's short film, Tammy, about a mother-son relationship which evolves over the course of a Sunday visit.
 Moriarty's performance earned a nomination for Best Actress at the Jersey Shore Shorts Film Festival.
-Since then, Moriarty has regularly performed in both film and on television, with major roles in Patti Cake$, an official selection of the Sundance Film Festival, as well as the Ryan Murphy series American Crime Story and City on a Hill.
+Since then, Moriarty has regularly performed in both film and on television, with major roles in Patti Cake$, an official selection of the Sundance Film Festival and Toronto International Film Festival, as well as the NBC series This Is Us, the Ryan Murphy series American Crime Story, the Showtime series I'm Dying Up Here, and City on a Hill.

 Personal life

 In 1981, Moriarty married theatrical manager Carmine D'Anna and moved into a home in Malibu, California.
 On April 2, 1992, it was reported that Moriarty and D'Anna were divorcing and D'Anna sought $1 million under California's community property laws.

-Moriarty was engaged to Richie Palmer, her business partner in the Mulberry Street pizzeria chain, until he left her for Raquel Welch in October 1997.
-Belying stereotypes, the "other woman" Welch was actually 14 years older than Palmer and 20 years older than Moriarty.
+Moriarty owns the Mulberry Street Pizzeria restaurant chain with co-owner Richie Palmer, to whom she was briefly engaged.
+The couple separated when Palmer began dating Raquel Welch in October 1997, but the two remained business partners.
+Moriarty and Palmer continue to own Mulberry Street Pizzeria together, with four locations in Southern California and one in Las Vegas.

-On August 28, 1999, Moriarty and financier Joseph Gentile married on Long Island.
-She gave birth to twins Catherine Patricia Gentile and Joseph John Gentile on September 11, 2000, and on November 15, 2001, the couple's third child, Annabella “Bella” Rose Gentile, was born.
+On August 28, 1999, Moriarty and Joseph Gentile married on Long Island.
+They have three children.